-- (1) Participate on the district's Threat Assessment Team. - (2) Participate on other Child Study teams where high-risk students are typically reviewed and staffed (e.g., Truancy teams, MTSS teams focusing on behavior, DJJ articulation meetings, etc.) - (3) Participate with SEDNET on governing boards coordinating services for children who have or at risk for emotional or behavioral disabilities - (4) For students who are referred to the Mental Health Services Director, in collaboration with the student, his or her family, his or her primary care provider, and any other agency working with the family (DCF worker, Community Based Care Agency, Parole Officer, etc.) identify gaps in services, identify barriers to receiving needed services, remove barriers, and facilitate the efficient and timely provision of all needed services. - (5) Facilitate the maximization of the Mental Health Assistance Allocation by ensuring all students have health insurance coverage, including assisting parents with enrolling their children in Florida Medicaid or a subsidized health insurance policy (CHIP). - (6) For students who are referred to the Mental Health Services Director and at the request of the Threat Assessment Team, obtain criminal history record information regarding the referred student. - (7) Maintain records sent by the court notifying the district when a student has been found to have committed a delinquent act, or has had adjudication withheld for a behavior that would have been a felony had it been committed by an adult, or when a student has been referred by the court for mental health services. - (8) For all students and families who received support through the Mental Health Service Director, regularly and closely monitor those services to ensure there are no interruptions or changes in care and, if so, to minimize the time that the student or family is without care. - (9) Provide direct diagnostic, therapeutic, and care coordination for children and families. - (10) Develop and maintain records of contact and services provided for all referred students and families.
-Provide regular reports to the School Safety Specialist and Threat Assessment Team.
-Facilitate the development of an annual report to the Florida Department of Education on the expenditures of the mental health allocation and the services that were provided to students. - (11) Assist the School Safety Specialist with the development of the district's plan for using its Mental Health Allocation.
-Facilitate the submission of the plan, once approved by the district's School Board, to the Commissioner of Education.
+- \(33) Participate in district meetings as appropriate including but not limited to Threat Assessment Team, MTSS, Child Study or truancy - \(34) For students who are referred to the Mental Health Specialist, in collaboration with the student, his or her family, his or her primary care provider, and any other agency working with the family (DCF worker, Community Based Care Agency, Parole Officer, etc.) identify gaps in services, identify barriers to receiving needed services, remove barriers, and facilitate the efficient and timely provision of all needed services. - \(35) Facilitate the maximization of the Mental Health Assistance Allocation by ensuring all students have health insurance coverage, including assisting parents with enrolling their children in Florida Medicaid or a subsidized health insurance policy (CHIP). - \(36) For all students and families who received support through the Mental Health Specialist , this position will closely monitor those services to ensure there are no interruptions or changes in care and, if so, to minimize the time that the student or family is without care. - \(37) Provide direct diagnostic, therapeutic, and care coordination for children and families. - \(38) Develop and maintain records of contact and services provided for all referred students and families.
+Provide regular reports to the Director of Mental Health. - \(39) Complete documentation that is in compliance with insurance reimbursements including Medicaid.